CarterT27/al-folio/_pages/about.md

 Currently I am a student at UC San Diego studying Data Science and Math-Economics, looking to break into the field of Quantitative Finance.

-I am actively looking for research and internship opportunities.
+I am actively looking for internship opportunities.
 To get a copy of my current resume, please [reach out to me](mailto:contact@cartertran.com).